 Any elevation in peak airway pressure (eg, > 25 cm H2O) should prompt measurement of the end-inspiratory pressure (plateau pressure) by an end-inspiratory hold maneuver to determine the relative contributions of resistive and elastic pressures.
-The maneuver keeps the exhalation valve closed for an additional 0.3 to 0.5 sec after inspiration, delaying exhalation.
+The maneuver keeps the exhalation valve closed for an additional 0.3 to 0.5 second after inspiration, delaying exhalation.
 During this time, airway pressure falls from its peak value as airflow ceases.
 The resulting end-inspiratory pressure represents the elastic pressure once PEEP is subtracted (assuming the patient is not making active inspiratory or expiratory muscle contractions at the time of measurement).
 The difference between peak and plateau pressure is the resistive pressure.

-Intrinsic PEEP can be measured in the passive patient through an end-expiratory hold maneuver.
-Immediately before a breath, the expiratory port is closed for 2 sec.
+Intrinsic PEEP (auto PEEP) can be measured in the passive patient through an end-expiratory hold maneuver.
+Immediately before a breath, the expiratory port is closed for 2 seconds.
 Flow ceases, eliminating resistive pressure; the resulting pressure reflects alveolar pressure at the end of expiration (intrinsic PEEP).
 Although accurate measurement depends on the patient being completely passive on the ventilator, it is unwarranted to use neuromuscular blockade solely for the purpose of measuring intrinsic PEEP.
 A nonquantitative method of identifying intrinsic PEEP is to inspect the expiratory flow tracing.
 If expiratory flow continues until the next breath or the patient’s chest fails to come to rest before the next breath, intrinsic PEEP is present.
 The consequences of elevated intrinsic PEEP include increased inspiratory work of breathing and decreased venous return, which may result in decreased cardiac output and hypotension.

-The demonstration of intrinsic PEEP should prompt a search for causes of airflow obstruction (eg, airway secretions, decreased elastic recoil, bronchospasm); however, a high minute ventilation (> 20 L/min) alone can result in intrinsic PEEP in a patient with no airflow obstruction.
+The demonstration of intrinsic PEEP should prompt a search for causes of airflow obstruction (eg, airway secretions, decreased elastic recoil, bronchospasm); however, a high minute ventilation (> 20 L/minute) alone can result in intrinsic PEEP in a patient with no airflow obstruction.
 If the cause is airflow limitation, intrinsic PEEP can be reduced by shortening inspiratory time (ie, increasing inspiratory flow) or reducing the respiratory rate, thereby allowing a greater fraction of the respiratory cycle to be spent in exhalation.

 Adjustable ventilator settings differ with mode but include

 The resultant airway pressure is not fixed but varies with the resistance and elastance of the respiratory system and with the flow rate selected.

 V/C ventilation is the simplest and most effective means of providing full mechanical ventilation.
 In this mode, each inspiratory effort beyond the set sensitivity threshold triggers delivery of the fixed tidal volume.
 If the patient does not trigger the ventilator frequently enough, the ventilator initiates a breath, ensuring the desired minimum respiratory rate.

 Hence, tidal volume varies depending on the resistance and elastance of the respiratory system.
 In this mode, changes in respiratory system mechanics can result in unrecognized changes in minute ventilation.
-Because it limits the distending pressure of the lungs, this mode can theoretically benefit patients with acute respiratory distress syndrome (ARDS—see Acute Hypoxemic Respiratory Failure (AHRF, ARDS)); however, no clear clinical advantage over A/C has been shown, and, if the volume delivered by PCV is the same as that delivered by A/C, the distending pressures will be the same.
+Because it limits the distending pressure of the lungs, this mode can theoretically benefit patients with acute respiratory distress syndrome (ARDS); however, no clear clinical advantage over V/C has been shown, and, if the volume delivered by PCV is the same as that delivered by V/C, the distending pressures will be the same.

 Pressure control ventilation is a pressure-cycled form of A/C. Each inspiratory effort beyond the set sensitivity threshold delivers full pressure support maintained for a fixed inspiratory time.
 A minimum respiratory rate is maintained.

 NIPPV is the delivery of positive pressure ventilation via a tight-fitting mask that covers the nose or both the nose and mouth.
 Helmets that deliver NIPPV are being studied as an alternative for patients who cannot tolerate the standard tight-fitting face masks.
 Because of its use in spontaneously breathing patients, it is primarily applied as a form of PSV or to deliver end-expiratory pressure, although volume control can be used.
 (See also How To Do Noninvasive Positive Pressure Ventilation.)

 In either mode, because the airway is unprotected, aspiration is possible, so patients must have adequate mentation and airway protective reflexes and no imminent indication for surgery or transport off the floor for prolonged procedures.
 Obtunded patients and patients with copious secretions are not good candidates.
 NIPPV also should be avoided in patients who are hemodynamically unstable and in those with evidence of impaired gastric emptying, as occurs with ileus, bowel obstruction, or pregnancy.
 In such circumstances, swallowing large quantities of air may result in vomiting and life-threatening aspiration.
 Also, IPAP must be set below esophageal opening pressure (20 cm H2O) to avoid gastric insufflation.